-The Book of Three Graphic Novel of Awesomeness
+A Wizard of Earthsea Graphic Novel of Awesomeness

 Hello, artists!
-The time has come: we've made our way through Lloyd Alexander's masterpiece and now we will work together to create a graphic novel adaptation of this great book.
+The time has come: we've made our way through Ursula K. Le Guin's masterpiece, and now we will work together to create a graphic novel adaptation of this great book.

-This project will be part of your assessment in ADST (following the Curricular Competencies outlined in the ADST curriculum), Career (how you create a respectful, inclusive, and positive atmosphere in your work group and the class as a whole), Writing (how you adapt your section to suit the graphic novel form), Art (the precision with which you create the visuals of this work, as well as your incorporation of the techniques explored in Understanding Comics), and Math (how you measure and execute the creation of your panels).
+This project will be part of your assessment in ADST (following the Curricular Competencies outlined in the ADST curriculum), Career (how you manage your time over the course of the project; and how you actively help create a respectful, inclusive, and positive atmosphere in your work group and the class as a whole), Writing (how you adapt your section to suit the graphic novel form), Art (the precision with which you create the visuals of this work, as well as your incorporation of the techniques explored in Understanding Comics), and Math (how you measure and execute the creation of your panels).
 This is a big project that will require careful thinking and planning and effective time management.